LowPolyCount/UI-Power-Tools/README.md

 # The Future
 The following features are planned for development:
 - additional UICS Components
-- ScreenManager support for multiple layers
+- ScreenManager support for multiple layers and animations
 - Composable Widgets
 - Support features like better logging
 - Verse Support